-- Last ATM is at Mori, 25 Km before Sankri but don’t depend till you reach here.
-Withdraw cash well in advance either in Dehradun, Naugaon or Purola.
+- Last ATM is at Mori, 25 Km before Sankri though often cashless.
+Withdraw cash well in advance, best in Dehradun or latest Naugaon or Purola.

-- Only BSNL and Vodafone network may work at trek base Sankri, that too very limited connections.
-Make a phone call back to home from Mori while reaching Sankri.
+- Mobile connectivity: BSNL/Vodafone/Jio network may work at trek base Sankri, with very limited connection availability.
+Complete any phone calls from Mori, if need be.
 After Sankri there is no presence of network.

 Infographic and Altitude (gain) – Distance graph: